Kiss of the Spider Woman (novel)

-Puig adapted the novel into a stage play in 1983, with an English translation by Allan Baker.
-It was also made into an Academy Award-winning film in 1985, a Broadway musical in 1993 and a 2020 television special episode of Katy Keene.
-A film adaptation of the Broadway musical premiered at the 2025 Sundance Film Festival.
+Puig adapted the novel into a stage play in 1983.
+The novel has also been adapted into an Academy Award-winning film in 1985, a Tony Award-winning Broadway musical in 1993, and a 2020 television special episode of Katy Keene.
+A film adaptation of the Broadway musical was released in 2025.

 Historical background

 Puig started Kiss of the Spider Woman in 1974 starting with Molina, who was an experiment in imagining a romantic female.
 From there the rest of the notes sprouted into the novel.

 At first the only country that would publish the novel was Spain.
 Upon publication it was included on a list of novels that could not be consumed by the population of Buenos Aires, along with novels such as Aunt Julia and the Scriptwriter by Mario Vargas Llosa.
 Puig feared the publication of the novel would affect his family negatively.
 Despite this it was entered in the Frankfurt Book Fair.
 It remained banned until 1983 when the Raúl Alfonsín government took control.

 The English translation of the book was started even before its official publication in Spanish in 1976.
 Some of the translation proved problematic for Puig including Molina's speech which he could not get to portray the proper sentimental aspects of the voice.
-The English translation appeared in 1979.
+The English translation by Thomas Colchie appeared in 1979.

 The French translation also proved problematic as the publisher edited out some scenes for their explicit nature.

 In 1981, Kiss of the Spider Woman won the best Latin American novel of the year from Istituto Italo Latino Americano in Italy.